JignashaVanara/corporate-portal/README.md

         Solution:
-            - Mysql connection errors fire after 60 seconds of inactivity and it will terminate the process as it's a default behaviour in node.js.
+            - Mysql connection errors fire after 60 seconds of inactivity and it will terminate the process as it's a default behavior in node.js.
-            - Use mysql.createPool() for db connection insead of mysql.createConnection() to solve it.
+            - Use mysql.createPool() for db connection instead of mysql.createConnection() to solve it.

 ## Author
 Jignasha Vanara